cirrith/Recipes/Recipes/Main Dishes/Aloo Gobi.md

 11. If needed add little oil at this stage.
 It takes about 2 to 4 mins for the raw smell of tomatoes to go away.

 12. Sprinkle amchur if using.
 Finally garnish aloo gobi with coriander leaves.
 Sprinkle some lemon juice if you want.
-Serve with rice, roti or any bread.

 ## Notes